 The first Single Mission is a scenario editor for setting up to 10 vs 10 ships in battle.
+Here you may:
-Adjust weather, time, ships on each side and number of land-based aircraft (aircraft type payload assigned randomly).

-Select initiative (which navy acts first) and a navy to control.

-Al may be disabled to allow multiplayer on the same device.
+- Adjust weather, time, ships on each side and number of land-based aircraft. - Select initiative (which navy acts first) and a navy to control. - Disable AI to allow multiplayer on the same device/hardware.